Other news to note for April 3, 2025

 April 3, 2025

-Biopharma happenings, including deals and partnerships, grants, preclinical data and other news in brief: Allakos, Alloy, Concentra, Intra-Cellular Therapies, Johnson & Johnson, Multiomic Health, Nurix, Sanofi, Tenaya.
+Med-tech happenings, including deals and partnerships, grants, preclinical data and other news in brief: 3comma, Cagent, Dotmatics, Globus, Glucotrack, Neuropace, Nevro, Onetwo, Paige, Siemens.

 Briefs